A New Loving Kindness Meditation

 Audio Meditation on Loving Kindness or Metta

-We can integrate the brahma-viharas through meditation formally and informally.
-The simplicity of the practice allows us to use it almost anywhere anytime.
+We can integrate the brahma-viharas through formal and informal meditation.
+The simplicity of the practice allows us to use it almost anywhere, anytime.
 We can integrate it into a formal seated practice or use it when we are out in the world.
 As we do this, we actually start to create new neural pathways that encourage greater acceptance, love, and happiness.

-What eventually occurs through the phrases is that we begin to see the places in which we are blocked.
-Don’t expect to immediately be able to feel the brahma-viharas.
-Instead as you repeat the phrases directed towards yourself and others begin to notice the way your heart contracts and expands in relation to your intention.
+What eventually emerges through the phrases is that we begin to see the places where we are blocked.
+Don’t expect to feel the brahma-viharas immediately.
+Instead, as you repeat the phrases directed towards yourself, others begin to notice the way your heart contracts and expands in relation to your intention.

-Because the brahma-viharas are considered a purification practice they can bring up their opposite.
-At times we can find it difficult to send ourselves and others love.
-At other times the practice feels uplifting and joyful.
+Because the brahma-viharas are considered a purification practice, they can bring up their opposite.
+At times, we can find it challenging to send love to ourselves and others.
+At other times, the practice feels uplifting and joyful.

 Remember this style of practice systematically uproots the inner narrative that persistently speaks and feels fear and separation.
-The transformation that is possible through dedicated brahma-vihara practice has the potential to soften our hearts and open our eyes to the love that is accessible in every moment.
+The transformation possible through dedicated brahma-vihara practice can soften our hearts and open our eyes to the love accessible in every moment.

 The Practice

 Integrating this practice into your day can take many forms.
-To begin, try repeating one of the following metta phrases to yourself when you notice a self judgement or during a particular time every day (for example before you fall asleep every night).
+To begin, try repeating one of the following metta phrases to yourself whenever you notice a self-judgement, or at a specific time each day (for example, before you fall asleep every night).

 How does it feel for you?
 Allow whatever you experience to be present.